serverless/serverless/docs/providers/aws/guide/testing.md

 Further, this code doesn't require running any external services.
 Instead of a real `db` and `mailer` services, we can pass mocks and assert if `saveUser` and `sendWelcomeEmail` has been called with proper arguments.

 Unit Tests can easily be written to cover the above class.
-Then invoke the function (`serverless invoke`) with fixture email address, check if user is actually saved to DB and check if email was received to see if everything is working together.
+An integration test can be added by invoking the function (`serverless invoke`) with fixture email address, check if user is actually saved to DB and check if email was received to see if everything is working together.

 ## Other